10 Best Wind Jackets Tested and Reviewed

 Wind vs. Rain Jackets

 Wind jackets are designed to be ultra-thin and lightweight.
 However, since some also double as rain jackets, it’s important to state the differences.

-Wind jackets are typically made with breathable single layer of fabric.
+Wind jackets are typically made with a breathable single layer of fabric.
 This often includes nylon or polyester which are wind resistant fabrics.
 They are also designed to be compact.
-Sometimes options include water-resistant properties, but generally wind jackets are not completely waterproof.
+Sometimes options include water-resistant properties, but generally, wind jackets are not completely waterproof.
 Think of these of being ideal for windy weather or when it starts to drizzle, but not for full out storms.
 However, many wind jackets also do a great job at keeping the consumer dry in the rain.